aidupre/hello-world/README.md

 # hello-world

-a place where you store ideas, resources, or even share and discuss things with others well if this wasnt a public place aybe i would write something more intersting.
-But it is, so ohwell.
+This is a place where you store ideas, resources, or even share and discuss things with others.

+This will be a usefull for school in the next year or so.